AztecProtocol/aztec-packages/docs/docs/aztec/concepts/smart_contracts/functions/function_transforms.md

 ### Contract artifact generation process

-For each function in the contract, an artifact is generated as follows:
+For each function in the contract, an artifact is generated like this"

 - A struct is created to represent the function's parameters: